Suggestions for glossary terms? - please email the HR Center at firstname.lastname@example.org

 HR professionals functioning in this role can serve as an important source of information for strategic workforce planning, continuous learning, and knowledge management initiatives.
 Moreover, they can provide agency leaders with an interpretation of agency data in areas such as retirement eligibility and projection numbers, retention rates, or skills assessments that can allow agency leaders to more effectively pursue strategic human capital management and organizational alignment.
 High-performing organizations also recognize the need for leveraging the internal human capital function with external expertise, such as consultants, professional associations, and other organizations, as needed.

 For HR professionals to start acting in this new capacity, agency leaders must ensure that they have the competencies and experience to effectively take on the expected role.
-One tool available to agencies for identifying the appropriate competencies is the International Public Management Association for Human Resources' (IPMA-HR).
-Human Resource Competency Model.
+One tool available to agencies for identifying the appropriate competencies is IPMA-HR's Human Resource Competency Model.
 The new role of the human capital function will require agencies to recruit new professionals and train existing professionals in the competencies to help align human capital management with the specific needs and circumstances of each agency.
 It will also require agencies to constantly reevaluate their internal procedures so that fewer staff resources are required for processing transactions and more resources can be dedicated to meeting the strategic needs of the organization.
 Streamlining personnel transactions in conjunction with the greater use of technology to automate paper-based personnel processes is critical to making this shift.

 The HR function must also provide the metrics that drive improvement across the organization.
 These range from top-level strategic analysis, including modeling and planning, to operational data.